-It is too early to predict the outcome of these matters.
+Since these decisions are still subject to appeal, it is too early to predict the outcome of these matters. determine their final impact.

 Other

 We are a party to various other litigation and proceedings that we believe, based on the advice of counsel, will not either individually or in the aggregate have a materially adverse impact on our financial condition, results of operations or cash flows.